Sergio Bucher

 Sergio Bucher Rodriguez (born November 1963) is a dual-nationality Spanish/Swiss businessman.
-He became the chief executive of Debenhams in October 2016, succeeding Michael Sharp.
-He stepped down in 2019 as the business was taken over by lenders.
-He currently serves as Member of the executive board for the Otto Group and Non-executive director for Namshi.com in Dubai.
+His career took him through companies such as Inditex, Nike, Puma and Amazon, before he became the chief executive of Debenhams in October 2016, succeeding Michael Sharp.
+He stepped down in 2019.
+Between 2020 and 2026, he became member of the executive board for the Otto Group.
+Since 2026, he serves as a non-executive board member in companies such as Otto Group, Bonprix and World Retail Congress.

 Early life

 He is half Spanish and half-Swiss.
 He studied Applied Mathematics Engineering at the École Polytechnique Fédérale de Lausanne.

 Career

 From 1987 to 1997 he worked for DuPont.
 He worked from 1998 to 2000 at Grupo Cortefiel in Spain, then from 2000 to 2003 at Inditex in Spain where he founded Inditex's lingerie chain Oysho.
 From 2004 to 2008 he was general manager for Retail at Nike, Inc. for EMEA, and retail director of Spain and Portugal.
 He worked from 2009 to 2013 for Puma SE as general manager of global retail.